nullstare/ReiLua/API.md

 ---

+> released = RL_IsKeyUp( int key )

+Check if a key is NOT being pressed

+- Failure return nil
+- Success return bool

+---

 > keycode = RL_GetKeyPressed()

 Get key pressed (keycode), call it multiple times for keys queued, returns 0 when the queue is empty